-Retained Earnings
+Retained Earnings (Deficit)

-The balance in retained earnings as at November 30, 2015 reflects the earnings up to that date.
+The balance in retained earnings (deficit) as at February 29, 2016 reflects the earnings up to that date.
 We plan our operations to essentially result in an annual financial breakeven position after expenditures are met through customer service charges and other revenue sources, and after adjustments are made to the rate stabilization account.
-As a result, the balance in the retained earnings account at the end of each fiscal year has remained stable at \$28.
+As a result, the balance in the retained earnings (deficit) account at the end of each fiscal year has remained stable at \$28.
 Any variation from this amount at the end of any interim period reflects seasonal or other planned fluctuations in revenue and expenses.